 For listed companies, the directors' remuneration scheme must be submitted to a shareholders' vote.
 However, this does not affect the director's right to the remuneration.
 Additionally, shareholder approval must be obtained for long-term incentive schemes that do not meet certain criteria set out in the Listing Rules.

-The articles generally address the following:
+The constitution can address the following:

 Managerial power is usually delegated to the directors.
-Certain fundamental decisions relating to the company are reserved to the shareholders by law or under the articles.
+Certain fundamental decisions relating to the company are reserved to the shareholders by law or under the constitution.
 There is no concept of a supervisory board.

 Irish company law requires that certain fundamental decisions relating to the company must obtain shareholder approval, including but not limited to:

-Changing the company's memorandum and articles.
+Changing the company's constitution.

 Changing the company's name.